krishnatejab17/Devops/README.md

 git push --set-upstream origin master krishnatejab17

-and the password we should generate from Giy=thub token (classic)
+and the password we should generate from Github token (classic)